 A range of opportunities for procedural work in emergency, surgery, obstetrics and anaesthetics, are available.
 They are also able to work with the paediatrician to consolidate skills.
 GP trainees do not need to work any ‘on call’ unless they choose to work in the emergency department.

 Portland has a 62 bed hospital and two aged care facilities (Bupa and Harbourside Lodge).
 The health service has a 24/7 Urgent Care Centre, two theatre suites, an eight-bed day procedure unit, a visiting specialists centre, together with a 30 bed co-located residential aged care facility to meet the healthcare needs of its diverse community.
 Practice GPs also provide services to Heywood Rural Health’s aged care facilities.

 This diversity makes for a comprehensive, stimulating training ground for GP trainees.
 Opportunities include:

 - Aboriginal health: practice diversity placement at Dhauwurd-Wurrung Aboriginal Health Medical Service

 - Skin cancer management: training around the management of skin cancers and removal of skin lesions through attending the clinic of the visiting plastic surgeon

-- GP Obstetrics: training can be undertaken in conjunction with local hospital
+- GP obstetrics: training can be undertaken in conjunction with local hospital

-- Industrial medicine: clinics at the Port of Portland and the Alcoa Portland Aluminium Smelter providing medicals, preventative health education, immunisation for Q fever, pre-employment checks, periodical medical checks for lung function, hearing and skin checks
+- Industrial medicine: clinics at the Port of Portland and the Alcoa Portland Aluminum Smelter providing medicals, preventative health education, immunisation for Q fever, pre-employment checks, periodical medical checks for lung function, hearing and skin checks

 - Adolescent health: the Doctors in Secondary Schools Program and various youth programs